Coffee Talk (video game)

-Coffee Talk is a visual novel developed by Indonesian indie studio Toge Productions.
-The game released on 29 January 2020 for Microsoft Windows, macOS, Nintendo Switch, PlayStation 4, and Xbox One, and in Japan for Nintendo Switch a day later on 30 January 2020.
+Coffee Talk is a 2020 visual novel developed by Toge Productions.
+The game released on 29 January 2020 for Microsoft Windows, macOS, Nintendo Switch, PlayStation 4, and Xbox One, and in Japan for Nintendo Switch a day later on 30 January 2020, with a PlayStation 5 version released in October 2023 and ports for Android and iOS on 20 March 2026.
 The game follows a barista working in a coffee shop in a fantasy version of Seattle as they listen to the concerns of the coffee shop's various patrons and prepare drinks.
-The game features an aesthetic inspired by 90s anime and pixel art.
-The original lofi chillhop soundtrack was produced by Andrew Jeremy.
+The game features pixel art inspired by 1990s anime.

-A sequel, Coffee Talk Episode 2: Hibiscus & Butterfly, was released on 20 April 2023.
-A spin off, Coffee Talk Tokyo, is releasing in March 2026.
+A sequel, Coffee Talk Episode 2: Hibiscus & Butterfly, was released in April 2023.
+A spin off, Coffee Talk Tokyo, was released in May 2026.